-Students in the Crime Scene Technology program taking major courses must wear the Keiser University grey Crime Scene Technology polo style shirt, black BDU style pants, and black shoes or boots of a law enforcement or military style.
+Students in the Crime Scene Technology program taking major and general education courses must wear the Keiser University grey Crime Scene Technology polo style shirt, black BDU style pants, and black shoes or boots of a law enforcement or military style.
 Uniforms must be maintained and clean at all times.
+Students in the above majors are permitted to wear agency uniforms regardless of whether attending core or general education courses.
+Please see "Firearms Policy" below for additional information.